East Wickham: Transport

 Several Transport for London bus services connect East Wickham with areas including Welling, Eltham, Bexleyheath, Plumstead, Woolwich, Abbey Wood, North Greenwich, Thamesmead and Dartford.
 The nearest rail link to the area is Welling railway station.

+Politics and government

+East Wickham is part of the Old Bexley and Sidcup constituency for elections to the House of Commons of the United Kingdom, currently represented by Louie French from the Conservative Party.

+East Wickham is part of the East Wickham ward for elections to London Borough of Bexley.